JiaJun8899/Recession-Predictor-Project/README.md

 --------------------------------------------------------------------
 1. Visit our website: [Click here](http://34.87.128.123/)
 2. Installation the application locally using `start.bat`
-> Note that it will take awhile for the necessary libararies and data to be crawled.
+> Note that it will take very long for the necessary libararies and data to be crawled.
 4. Hosting on your own public server view instructions down below
 ********************************************************************
 To install on a public server: